-With October comes the cooler temperatures, falling of leaves, and of course pumpkin carving time.
+With October comes the cooler temperatures, falling leaves, and, of course, pumpkin carving time.
 For the perfect carved Jack O Lantern, be sure to familiarize yourself with this list of the best pumpkins for carving.

 When it comes to choosing pumpkins for carving projects, not all pumpkins are equal.
 As a matter of fact, there are over 100 varieties of pumpkins.
 Some are edible types that are perfect for pumpkin desserts, and others are better for decorating purposes or pumpkin carving.

-Before you head out to your yearly visit to the pumpkin patch, or harvest your own pumpkins from your vegetable garden, it’s a good idea to know how a little bit about the different types of pumpkins.
+Before you head out to your yearly visit to the pumpkin patch or harvest your own pumpkins from your vegetable garden, it’s a good idea to know a little bit about the different types of pumpkins.

-Keep reading to find out why carving pumpkins are different, and what types of pumpkins are available for your Halloween project.
+Keep reading to find out why you should choose a pumpkin grown for carving.
+You’ll also learn what types of pumpkins are available for you to carve into your Jack-o’-Lantern project.

 Can you carve any type of pumpkin?

-Once again, the simple answer is yes.
-If it’s a pumpkin (or gourd) it can be carved.
+Yes, if it is a pumpkin (or gourd), it can be carved.

-However, with pumpkin carving, you will probably want to select a pumpkin that is made for carving.
-This means it will be one with thin flesh and stringier guts which will be easier for you and your kids to carve and clean.
+However, for the best results, you will want to select a pumpkin that is made for carving.
+This means that the pumpkin you choose should be one with thin flesh and stringy guts that will be easier for you and your kids to clean and carve.

-All pumpkins will start to rot and break down once carved.
-Look for those with deeper colors and thick skins to get ones that will last longer.
+Another thing to keep in mind is that all pumpkins will start to rot and break down once they have been carved.
+Look for those with deeper colors and thicker skins to get pumpkins that will last longer once you have cut into them.

 Types of pumpkins for carving

-Now that we know about carving and pie pumpkins, let’s learn about some pumpkins that are the perfect choice for carving.
-(You can print this list out in the project card at the bottom of the post.)
+Now that we know about pumpkins grown for carving and eating, let’s learn about some pumpkins that are the perfect choice for carving.
+You can also print out this list in the project card at the bottom of this post.

 List of medium-sized pumpkins for carving

-- Autumn Gold Pumpkin – Easy to handle size of 7 – 10 pounds with a pretty orange-gold color and very easy to carve.
+- Autumn Gold Pumpkin: Easy to handle, 7 – 10 pounds with an orange-gold color.
+Very easy to carve.

-- The Hobbit Pumpkin – Weighs about 10-12 pounds and is very popular in the Western states
+- The Hobbit Pumpkin: 10-12 pounds; very popular in the Western states.

-- Jack-O-Lantern Pumpkin – This smaller heirloom variety was bred specifically for carving into Jack-O-Lanterns.
-The skin is a deep orange color and is ribbed.
-This type weighs between 7-10 pounds and stands about 10 inches tall.
+- Jack-O-Lantern Pumpkin: Small heirloom variety bred for carving into Jack-O-Lanterns.
+Ribbed with a deep orange color.
+7-10 pounds, about 10 inches tall.

-- Magic Lantern Pumpkin – Is slightly taller than wide, medium orange, and weighs 16 to 24 pounds – just the right size for Jack!
+- Magic Lantern Pumpkin: Slightly taller than wide, medium orange, 16 to 24 pounds.
+Just the right size for Jack!

-- Sunlight Pumpkins – This guy is a bit smaller at 5- 8 pounds.
-The color of the skin is bright yellow instead of the traditional orange.
+- Sunlight Pumpkins: 5- 8 pounds.
+Bright yellow instead of the traditional orange.

-Perhaps you are looking for a pumpkin that will be the background for a more elaborate pumpkin carving.
-One of the larger sizes will definitely be a better fit.
+If you are looking for a pumpkin where the background of the design will be more elaborate, you’ll want a larger pumpkin.
 These weigh about 15- 25 pounds.

 Some larger-sized pumpkins to look for are:

-- Gold Rush pumpkins – if you like a larger Jack O Lantern, this guy weighs about 15-35 pounds.
-They can be a bit harder to carve the time spent will have your carving make a statement.
+- Gold Rush pumpkins: About 15-35 pounds.
+They can be harder to carve the time spent will have your carving make a statement.

-- Connecticut Field pumpkin is round and orange.
-It has smooth, slightly ribbed skin that makes it perfect for carving.
-These pumpkins weigh 15-25 pounds.
-They were grown by the Native Americans before colonization and were part of the original Thanksgiving feast.
+- Connecticut Field pumpkin: Round and orange, with smooth, ribbed skin, weighing 15-25 pounds.
+These pumpkins were grown by the Native Americans before colonization and were part of the original Thanksgiving feast.

 Tall oblong pumpkins for carving